-- 1 What are some of the causes of tsunamis? - 2 In 2004, which countries were worst hit by the India Ocean earthquake and tsunami? - 3 Describe how a tsunami wave changes as it approaches the coast.
-How do these changes mak it more dangerous?
+- 1 What are some of the causes of tsunamis? - 2 In 2004, which countries were worst hit by the Indian Ocean earthquake and tsunami? - 3 Describe how a tsunami wave changes as it approaches the coast.
+How do these changes make it more dangerous?

-4 Study the map (Source 3).
-Describe the distribution o the most tsunami-prone regions of the world. areas facing a region where undersea earthquakes occur are most at risk from tsunamis.
+- 4 Study the map (Source 3).
+Describe the distribution of the most tsunami-prone regions of the world. - 5 Describe the relationship between plate boundaries and the level of tsunami threat as shown on the areas facing a region where undersea earthquakes occur are most at risk from tsunamis.
 Japan is the world's most earthquake-prone country, as its east coast lies within 100 kilometres of a very active plate boundary.

-For more information on the key concept of space, refer to page 7 of 'The geography toolkit'.
+For more information on the key concept of space, refer to page xx of 'The geography toolkit'.